 Are you preparing for your Neurology Board Exam or the USMLE® Step 1 or Step 2 exams?
 If so, you might want to familiarize yourself with the concept explained in the video below as it is one that you will likely see on your board exams.

-In this video, Adam Goodcoff, a 4th year medical student, answers and provides a complete explanation of a BoardVitals practice question on which cell type produced the serum substance that was elevated during epileptic seizures in a patient.
+In this video, Adam Goodcoff, a Resident Physician in Emergency Medicine, answers and provides a complete explanation of a BoardVitals practice question on which cell type produced the serum substance that was elevated during epileptic seizures in a patient.
 Before you watch the video, see if you can correctly answer the question.

 Neurology Board Exam Question